inductiva/inductiva/docs-sources/openfast/benchmarks.md

+# Choosing the Right Virtual Machine

-# The curious case of OpenFAST
+## The curious case of OpenFAST
-OpenFAST is a software that operates on a single thread, limiting its ability to utilize the full processing capacity of modern CPUs, which often support multiple threads in parallel.
-As a result, the performance of OpenFAST simulations is primarily influenced by the CPU clock frequency.
+While OpenFAST comprises several modular components, the simulation of a **single wind turbine** operates on a **single thread**.
+While frameworks like FAST.Farm or MPI allow multiple turbines to run in parallel, the simulation of each turbine remains serial.

+As a result, increasing the number of virtual CPUs (vCPUs) assigned to a virtual machine does not improve the runtime of a single-turbine simulation.
+What matters most is the performance of a single physical core (including clock speed, architecture efficiency, and memory bandwidth).

-Interestingly, consumer desktop computers typically have higher clock frequencies compared to high-performance machines used in cloud centers.
-For example, desktop CPUs commonly operate between 4 and 5 GHz (with potential overclocking beyond 5.5 GHz), while cloud machines generally run at clock speeds around 3 GHz or lower.
+Interestingly, consumer desktop CPUs often operate at higher clock frequencies than their cloud-based counterparts.
+Many desktop processors run at 4–5 GHz, with overclocking pushing speeds beyond 5.5 GHz.
+In contrast, most cloud machines,including those in Inductiva’s infrastructure, deliver sustained clock speeds around 3 GHz or lower.

-For a single OpenFAST simulation, a desktop machine is typically faster due to its higher clock speeds, making it the more efficient choice for this specific use case.
+Because of this, a single OpenFAST simulation frequently runs faster on a high-end desktop than on a cloud instance.
+However, if you need to run hundreds or thousands of simulations, deploying large numbers of low-cost cloud machines to run them in parallel becomes far more time-efficient than running them sequentially on a desktop.
+This is where **Inductiva** offers greater flexibility and the challenge shifts to selecting the most suitable cloud machine type for this highly clock-sensitive, single-threaded workload.

 ## Benchmarking OpenFAST
 The following benchmarks highlight how the execution speed of OpenFAST simulations is primarily determined by CPU clock speed, rather than the number of cores available.